 This war ended again with the defeat of Napoleon’s opponents.
 The scenario of the war resembled the 1805 war.
 Self-confident Prussians did not wait for the Russian army and engaged the French.
 October 14 The Prussian army ceased to exist in the battle of Jena and Auerstedt in October.
 The Prussian kingdom collapsed and was occupied by French troops.
 Russia had to fight the French alone.
 At the same time, the Russian army was connected with the war with the Ottoman Empire.
 1806 June 2, the Russian army was defeated near Friedland and retreated beyond the Neman.
 The French occupied Berlin and Warsaw and for the first time reached the Russian border on the Neman River.
 Alexander had to put up.
 1807 June was a meeting of two emperors on a raft in the middle of the Neman River opposite the city of Tilsit.

-Napoleon, despite the victory, did not require anything special from Alexander.
-He asked only less to go into the affairs of Germany and break the alliance with England.
-He did not insist on a military alliance, he wanted only strict neutrality of Russia.
-In exchange, Napoleon untied the hands of Russia in the most important historical and strategic areas - in the north and south.
-Petersburg could freely and with the approval of Napoleon solve their problems with Sweden and the Ottoman Empire.
+Napoleon, despite the victory, did not demand anything special from Alexander.
+He only asked to meddle in the affairs of Germany and break the alliance with England.
+He did not insist on a military alliance, he only wanted Russia's strict neutrality.
+In return, Napoleon untied Russia's hands on the most important historical and strategic directions - in the north and south.
+Petersburg could freely solve its problems with Sweden and the Ottoman Empire with the approval of Napoleon.
 In addition, at the request of Alexander, Napoleon retained Prussia as an independent kingdom.

 True, if on the problem of Finland and Sweden Napoleon was sincere and offered to join these territories to Russia, then on the Turkish issue the French emperor was cunning.
 France itself had strategic interests in the Middle East, in Turkey, and did not want to give Russia the Straits and Constantinople, since this greatly strengthened the Russian position in the Mediterranean.
 This also included the interests of Austria, which Napoleon was tied to France at that time.